-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 Summary

 This Section provides guidance to the Contractor for the purpose of developing the equipment or system Operations and Maintenance Manual and is applicable to the designs of new linear works and facilities, upgrades, expansions and retrofits of existing linear and facilities water and wastewater infrastructure.
 Detailed information is included regarding the preparation and submission of operations and maintenance (O&M) data for the Consultant’s review, as required by the individual specification Sections.